Using I2C devices with Raspberry PI Pico and MicroPython

 • Combined format – Master sends at least two reads or writes to one or more Slaves

-The I2C uses a 7-bit address space to make each device on bus identified and send requests to correct slave listening on bus.
+The I2C uses a 7-bit address space to identify each device on the bus and send requests to correct slave listening on the bus.

 More info about this communication protocol can be found in Wikipedia I2C page.